-- Substantial understatement means a case where the prejudice to SARS or the fiscus exceeds the greater of five per cent of the amount of 'tax' properly chargeable or refundable under a tax Act for the relevant tax period, or R1 000 000: - Repeat case means a second or further case of any of the behaviours listed under the table above within five years of the previous case;
+- Substantial understatement means a case where the prejudice to SARS or the fiscus exceeds the greater of 5% of the amount of 'tax' properly chargeable or refundable under a Tax Act for the relevant tax period, or R1 000 000 - Repeat case means a second or further case of any of the behaviours listed under the table above within five years of the previous case

-- Reasonable care not taken means that a taxpayer is required to take the degree of care that a reasonable, ordinary person in the circumstances of the taxpayer would take to fulfill his or her tax obligations; - No reasonable grounds for the tax position would occur when the taxpayer does not have a reasonably arguable position.
-A taxpayer's interpretation of the application of the law is reasonably arguable if, having regard to the relevant authorities, for example an income tax law, a court decision or a general ruling, it would be concluded that what is being argued by the taxpayer is at least as likely as not, correct. - Gross negligence means doing or not doing something in a way that, in all the circumstances, suggests or implies complete or a high level of disregard for the consequences.
-Gross negligence involves recklessness but does not require an element of wrongful intent or "guilty mind", or intent to breach a tax obligation; - Intentional tax evasion is a willful act that exists when a person's conduct is meant to disobey or wholly disregard a known legal obligation.
-Knowledge of illegality is crucial.
+- Reasonable care not taken means that a taxpayer is required to take the degree of care that a reasonable, ordinary person in the circumstances of the taxpayer would take to fulfill his or her tax obligations - No reasonable grounds for the tax position would occur when the taxpayer does not have a reasonably arguable position.
+A taxpayer's interpretation of the application of the law is reasonably arguable if, having regard to the relevant authorities, for example an income tax law, a court decision or a general ruling, it would be concluded that what is being argued by the taxpayer is at least as likely as not, correct - Impermissible avoidance arrangement means an arrangement as defined in the General Anti-Avoidance Rules in the Income Tax Act - Gross negligence means doing or not doing something in a way that, in all the circumstances, suggests or implies complete or a high level of disregard for the consequences.
+Gross negligence involves recklessness but does not require an element of wrongful intent or "guilty mind", or intent to breach a tax obligation - Intentional tax evasion is a willful act that exists when a person's conduct is meant to disobey or wholly disregard a known legal obligation.
+Knowledge of illegality is crucial